 Work Camps – Youth and adults from our church have participated in work camps at H.O.M.E. in Orland, Maine, in Knott County, Kentucky, and most recently at NAOMI in Joseph City, Arizona.
 Such trips encourage persons of all ages to become aware of human need throughout the world.

-Seminary Support – Through the Mission budget, we make yearly contributions to two regional seminaries: Andover Newton and Bangor Seminary.
-These schools, based in New England, are related to the United Church of Christ, and most often train men and women for ministry in our local churches.
+Seminary Support – Through the Mission budget, we make yearly contributions to support students at seminary.
+These schools are related to the United Church of Christ and most often train men and women for ministry in our local churches.

 Prepared by the Mission and Social Action Committee of West Lebanon Congregational Church, UCC.